olcf/olcf-user-docs/getting_started/getting_started.rst

 account and it has been associated with a project, you're ready to get to work.
 This website provides extensive documentation for OLCF systems, and can help you efficiently use your project's allocation.
-We recommend reading the `System User Guides </for-users/system-user-guides/>`__ for the machines you will be using often.
+We recommend reading the :ref:`system-user-guides` for the machines you will be using often.

 Systems Available to All Projects
 ======================================